Mujadded/facebook_scrapper/README.md

 > This is gem that gives you a way to gather data from facebook without using the api.
 For example for a bot or maybe for pet project.
 Using this gem we can scrap data from home or from a group.
 We can also post in group and also post status.
 It totally up to you how you want to proceed

+## Inspired from

+This is inspired from https://github.com/hikaruAi/FacebookBot the bot is a inspiration itself :smile:

 ## Dependencies

 To use this gem properly we need to install selenium webdriver and also the chrome driver

 ### Selenium gem install

 ```sh
 gem install selenium-webdriver
 ```

 ### Chrome driver

 To install the chrome driver, please follow:
 For Ubuntu:
 [Ubutu install](https://tecadmin.net/setup-selenium-chromedriver-on-ubuntu/)